-Table 104: WBM "Configuration of SNMP v1/v2c Parameters" Page - "SNMP v1/v2c Manager Configuration" Group
+Table 118: WBM "Configuration of SNMP v1/v2c Parameters" Page - "Communities" Group

-Parameters Explanation It is displayed the SNMP protocol for v1/v2c is Protocol enabled enabled.
-The local community name is deleted when the protocol is disabled.
-Specify the community name for the SNMP Local Community Name manager configuration.
+Parameters Explanation Community <n></n> Each configured community has its own area in the display.
+If no community has been configured, "(no Communities configured)" is displayed.
+Name The community name for the SNMP manager configuration is displayed.
 The community name can establish relationships between SNMP managers and agents who are respectively referred to as "Community" and who control identification and access between SNMP participants.
-The community name can be up to 32 characters long and must not include spaces.
+Access This displays the access rights for the community.
+Possible values: "ReadOnly" or "ReadWrite".
+Add new Community In this area, you can enter a new community.
+Name Specify the community name for the SNMP manager configuration.
+(See above) The community name can be up to 32 characters long and must not include spaces.
 To use the SNMP protocol, a valid community name must always be specified.
 The default community name is "public."
+Access Specify the access rights for the new community.
+Possible values: "ReadOnly" or "ReadWrite".